spaceninja/spaceninja/README.md

 A running theme in my career has been helping others level up, and that’s most recently manifested in the [Friday Front-End](https://fridayfrontend.com/) and [CSS Basics](https://twitter.com/cssbasics) twitter accounts and newsletter, which I use to share development tips and links with the front-end community every day.
 My first book, “[How to Find a Better Job in Tech](https://www.amazon.com/dp/B01M0VOE6O),” was published in 2016.

-_Specialities: Web Standards, Sass, CSS3, HTML5, JavaScript, ES6, Vue, React, BEM, SMACSS, OOCSS, Mobile-First, Responsive Web Design, Refactoring, Drupal, WordPress, Photoshop, Illustrator, Sketch, Browser Testing, Scrum_
+_Specialities: Web Standards, Sass, CSS3, HTML5, JavaScript, ES6, Vue, Nuxt, React, BEM, SMACSS, OOCSS, Mobile-First, Responsive Web Design, Refactoring, Drupal, WordPress, Photoshop, Illustrator, Sketch, Browser Testing, Scrum_

 If you like what you see, here's my [personal site](https://spaceninja.com/), my [linkedin profile](http://www.linkedin.com/in/scottvandehey/), my [resume](https://www.dropbox.com/s/ttpb0szdxox2xv7/scott-vandehey-resume.pdf), or feel free to [email me](mailto:scott@spaceninja.com).
 You can also find me as `@spaceninja` just about everywhere, including [codepen](https://codepen.io/spaceninja/) and [twitter](https://twitter.com/spaceninja).